hannob/thrusql/README.md

 docker run -p 3306:3306 -p 80:80 thru
 ```

-This will open a web server with phpMyAdmin on port 80 and a mysql server on port 3306.
+This will open a web server with phpMyAdmin on port 80 and a MySQL / MariaDB server on

-Username and password for the mysql server: thru/thru
+port 3306 (Username/password: thru/thru).

 Example usage:

-We want to know who is the biggest CO₂ polluter in Germany:
+We want to know who the biggest CO₂ polluter in Germany is:
 ```
 echo "SELECT facility_id FROM releases WHERE substance_name='Carbon dioxide (CO2)' AND year='2021' ORDER BY annual_load DESC limit 1;"|mysql -u thru -h localhost -P 3306 -p thru
 ```